 Data Science Programs – Compare degree level options

-Colleges, universities, and private education companies are trying to fill the high demand for data scientists by creating different levels of educational opportunity for prospective students.
+Colleges, universities, and private education companies are trying to fill the high demand for data scientists by creating a variety of different data science programs for prospective students.
 Today’s data science students range from mid-career professionals taking an intensive bootcamp or certification course, to the traditional academic undergraduate and graduate tracks.
 More than half of the 63 academic programs are master’s degree programs, reflecting the need for a well-trained workforce.
 The admission and attendance requirements for each data science program varies by school and program level.

 What follows below is a brief description of each data science program type.
 More information, with current school listings is available on each program page.